-- 1. Click the Inventory tile on the Aruba Instant On home page or click the Site Health banner and the click on Show inventory. - 2.
-Click the advanced settings ($\{ \hat{o} \}$) icon and select Power Schedule. - 3.
-Under Ruled by a schedule, click one of the following options: - a.
-Fixed-Indicates the schedule configuration for only recurring durations (day/hour on a weekly basis) during which the switch enables the power supply for the PoE ports. - Select the days on which the switch should supply power to the PoE ports. - Select one of the following options under Active hours during the day: - All day: The switch provides power to the PoE ports throughout the day. - Active between: The switch provides power to the PoE ports for the specified time period.
+- 1. Tap the Inventory tile on the Aruba Instant On home page or tap the Site Health banner and select Show inventory. - 2.
+Tap the advanced menu () icon in the Inventory page and select Power Schedule. - 3.
+Under Ruled by a schedule, select one of the following options: - a.
+Fixed-Indicates the schedule configuration for only recurring durations (day/hour on a weekly basis) during which the switch enables the power supply for the PoE ports. - Select the days on which the switch should supply power to PoE ports.

+Select one of the following options under Active hours during the day:

+- All day: The switch provides power to the PoE ports throughout the day. - Active between: The switch provides power to the PoE ports for the specified time period.
 Configure the Start Time and End Time for PoE supply as required. - b.
-Variable-Indicates the schedule configuration that allows users to set up a different time range on a daily basis. - Follow these steps to enable the power schedule for specific days of the week: - After selecting Variable, click on the day of the week for which you need to configure a schedule. - Select the Active checkbox. - Select one of the following options under Active hours during the day: - All day: The switch provides power to the PoE ports throughout the day. - Active between: The switch provides power to the PoE ports for the specified time period.
+Variable-Indicates the schedule configuration that allows users to set up a different time range on a daily basis.

+Follow these steps to enable the power schedule for specific days of the week:

+- Tap the (>) icon for the day of the week for which you need to configure a schedule. - Set the toggle switch to Active (). - Select one of the following options under Active hours during the day: - All day: The switch provides power to the PoE ports throughout the day. - Active between: The switch provides power to the PoE ports for the specified time period.
 Configure the Start Time and End Time for PoE supply as required.

-When the End Time is configured prior to the starting time, a Next day label is displayed, indicating that the switch will turn off power supply for the PoE ports at the configured time on the next day.
+When the End Time is configured earlier than the starting time, a Next day label is displayed, indicating that the switch will turn off power supply for the PoE ports at the configured time on the next day.